 France’s brightest young scientist lucidly explains the intricacies of the animal kingdom through the lens of evolutionary biology.

 Why do giraffes have such long necks?
 Why are zebras striped?
 And why does the clitoris of the female hyena exactly resemble and in most respects function like the male's penis?

-Deploying the latest scientific research and his own extensive observations in Africa, Léo Grasset offers answers to these questions and many more in a book of post-Darwinian.
+Deploying the latest scientific research and his own extensive observations in Africa, Léo Grasset offers answers to these questions and many more in a book of post-Darwinian Just So stories.
 Complex natural phenomena are explained in simple and at times comic terms, as Grasset turns evolutionary biology to the burning questions of the animal kingdom, from why elephants prefer dictators and buffaloes democracies, to whether the lion really is king.